bknowles/chef-fundamentals/guides/prerequisites.md

+# Prerequisites

-This guide describes prerequisites that students should meet in order to get the most out of Chef Fundamentals.
+This guide describes requirements that students should meet in order to get the most out of Chef Fundamentals.

-# General Requirements
+## General

 Students should be familiar with basic to intermediate system administration topics including the following: